rande/python-shirka/README.md

 #from flowdock import FlowDock

-from responders import RagefaceResponder, FlowdockWhoisResponder from consumers import FlowDockConsumer
+from responders import RagefaceResponder, FlowdockWhoisResponder, NineGagResponder from consumers import FlowDockConsumer

 # configure